GatoGraphQL/GatoGraphQL/README.md

 ## When to use PoP

 Among others, PoP is suitable for the following use cases:

+### As an API to fetch data, or execute any type of operation

+The API for fetching data comes out of the box, and specifying what resources to fetch and what data fields to retrieve for each resource is trivial.

+The API can also be used to to execute any operation supported by the underlying CMS: post data, log in the user, send an email, etc. Since the operation is defined for each module, it is even possible to execute multiple operations in a single request, and have each module get a feedback response on the success of their operation.

 ### Reduce the complexity of the application, and maximize the output from a small team